On this page

 Other actors addressed by the Strategy are: the civil sector who must cooperate with local authorities and the business community in order to develop a comprehensive approach to addressing the most urgent problems faced by young people; educational institutions as key actors involved in youth development; business community by sharing its resources with institutions and civil society organizations; media; parents and young people themselves.

 In March 2018, the Agency of Youth and Sport held the first consultations with youth organizations in order to revise the National Youth Strategy.
 In late 2018, the Agency conducted consultations with the state institutions in order to analyze the strategic priorities, but up to date (October 2019), there is still no information whether and what will be changed in the Strategy.
 In July 2019, the AYS held 2 meetings with representatives from CSOs and state institutions.
 During that meeting the need for creation of new Action plan was emphasized, as well as alignment of the National Youth Strategy with other relevant documents in the field of youth.
-Currently, there are working groups consisted of representatives of institutions and CSOs who are working on preparations of the new Action plan 2020.
-More precisely, there are 6 working groups for the following fields: Youth Participations and Youth Services; Education and Employment; Sport and Health; Culture; Youth Standard; and Marginalized Communities.
+In 2020, there were working groups consisting of representatives of institutions and CSOs who were working on preparations of the new Action plan 2020.
+More precisely, there were 6 working groups for the following fields: Youth Participations and Youth Services; Education and Employment; Sport and Health; Culture; Youth Standard; and Marginalized Communities, but this process was not finished due to the new law.